mohesham100/8puzzle/README.md

 # 8 Puzzle Solver
-This prolect is an implementation of the 8 puzzle problem in Python
+This project is an implementation of the 8 puzzle problem in Python
 ## How to run
 1.Clone the repository